The Statue of Robinson Crusoe

-These are a few photos of the statue of Robinson Crusoe (a fictional character) as written about by Daniel Defoe.
+These are a few photographs of the statue of Robinson Crusoe (a fictional character) as written about by Daniel Defoe.

-It's a fascinating tale and one well worth investigating.
-And a book well worth reading.
+A fascinating tale and one well worth investigating.
+Both the fiction and the factual account are books well worth reading.

-Much closer in to show the statue over the top of the two doors.
+Pulling back to help you locate the statue over the top of the two doors.

-It was paid for by David Gillies, a prominent local businessman and descendant of Selkirk, in 1885.
+It was paid for by David Gillies, a prominent local businessman and a distant descendant of Selkirk, in 1885.